-- Local Inclusion Forum Team (LIFT). - NHS Speech and Language Therapy Services, for direct therapy or advice. - NHS Occupational Therapy/Physiotherapy Services, for direct therapy or advice.

-- School Health Services. - Social Services and Early Help, including the Youth Offending Team. - Disabled Children's' Services for support to families for students with high needs. - Professional networks, including NASEN, Nurture UK, and the local SENCo Forum. - CXK, for Independent Careers Advice and Guidance. - EBP, for Independent Careers Advice and Guidance. - The Education People, for employment support. - Live Well Kent, for wellbeing support. - KCC and NHS Steering Groups.
+- Local Inclusion Forum Team (LIFT). - NHS Speech and Language Therapy Services, for direct therapy or advice. - NHS Occupational Therapy/Physiotherapy Services, for direct therapy or advice. - School Health Services. - Social Services and Early Help, including the Youth Offending Team. - Adult Social Care. - Disabled Children's' Services for support to families for students with high needs. - Professional networks, including NASEN, Nurture UK, and the local SENCo Forum. - CXK, for Independent Careers Advice and Guidance. - EBP, for Independent Careers Advice and Guidance. - The Education People, for employment support. - Live Well Kent, for wellbeing support. - With You / The Forward Trust, to support students involved in substance misuse. - Rising Sun, to support students who have experienced Domestic Abuse. - The St Giles Trust, to support students at risk of criminal exploitation. - KCC and NHS Steering Groups.

-The contact details of support services for the parents of students with special educational needs and disabilities and children and young people with SEND
+The contact details of support services for the parents of students with special educational needs and disabilities and children and young people with SEND disability.